Measuring the Graph Concordance of Locally Dependent Observations: Introduction

 The finite sample validity under exchangeability is not surprising.
 The main theoretical contribution of this paper is to establish conditions for the networks so that the permutation inference is asymptotically valid even when the outcomes fail to be exchangeable which is the case with a non-zero GC.
 This result is crucial for our purpose because the confidence interval should be valid regardless of whether the GC\ is zero or not.

 Establishing conditions for the network is crucial here.
-Given this dependency graph assumption, there is no hope of obtaining a meaningful asymptotic distribution for a test statistic from observing a single large network, if the network is too dense.
+Given the dependency graph assumption, there is no hope of obtaining a meaningful asymptotic distribution for a test statistic from observing a single large network, if the network is too dense.
 For example, if most nodes are linked to most other nodes, the dependency graph does not produce enough independence.
-Thus it is crucial to formulate an upper bound for the denseness of the network such that the asymptotic validity of the permutation inference works.
-In this regard, this paper shows that if the maximum number of the neighbors in the network (i.e., the maximum degree of the network) increases not faster than at a certain polynomial rate, as the number of the nodes in the network increases, the asymptotic validity of permutation inference follows.
+This paper shows that if the maximum number of the neighbors in the network (i.e., the maximum degree of the network) increases not faster than at a certain polynomial rate, as the number of the nodes in the network increases, the asymptotic validity of permutation inference follows.

 The main proof idea of this paper comes from a simple observation as follows.
 Since each permutation relabels the observation indices, the cross-sectional dependence structure and heterogeneity of marginal distributions carry over under the relabeling.
-Hence asymptotic derivation can be performed conditional on a fixed sequence of permutations\ using the standard arguments.
+Hence asymptotic derivation can be performed conditional on a fixed sequence of permutations\ using the central limit theorem for random variables with dependency graphs (e.g. Theorem 2.4 of \cite{Penrose:03:RandomGeometricGraphs}.)
 The main difficulty in applying it to an estimation problem comes from lack of a general method to center the permutation test statistic.
 However, the permutation test statistic in this paper is approximately centered \textit{regardless of} whether the GC is zero or not, because most permutations reduce adjacent vertices to non-adjacent ones.
 This feature enables us to apply the permutation method to the estimation problem in this paper.

 One might wonder whether we can simply use asymptotic critical values instead of permutation-based ones, ignoring the finite sample validity altogether.
 First, it should be noted that despite the complexity of theoretical arguments showing its asymptotic validity, the actual implementation of the permutation inference is pretty simple, as we simply randomly relabel the cross-sectional units and compute the GC estimator and its variance estimator the same way as the original test statistic.
 More importantly, this paper's Monte Carlo simulation study demonstrates that asymptotic critical values are not as stable as the permutation-based critical values, especially as the network becomes denser.
 Therefore, this paper's adoption of the permutation approach is not merely a theoretical interest.